“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Up next, meet three dogs elected as Mayor of the same small Kentucky town!

-Goofy, Junior Cochran, Lucy Lou and Brynn: Canine Mayors of Rabbit Hash, Kentucky:
+Goofy, Junior Cochran, Lucy Lou, Brynn, and Wilbur-Beast: Canine Mayors of Rabbit Hash, Kentucky:

 Mayor Goofy Borneman was the first elected mayor of Rabbit Hash, a tiny river town in Kentucky.
 Despite being a bit of a troublemaker in his youth, lounging in the streets and poaching the town chickens, Goofy was elected Mayor when local residents simply became fed up with human politics.